esn-aze/rebuild-esn.az/colab.md

-Here’s a cleaner and simpler version of `collab.md`:

----

 # **Collaboration Guide for `rebuild-esn.az`**

 Welcome to the `rebuild-esn.az` project!
 This guide will help you contribute to the project using GitHub.
 Please follow these steps carefully to ensure smooth teamwork.